ashaffir/dnd_sos/README.md

 ### GEO (https://tinyurl.com/y8hegdk8)
 * Install GDAL

 ** https://tinyurl.com/y7t4aau6, or https://tinyurl.com/y7t4aau6 - on MAC
 ** https://tinyurl.com/y783ef6b - UNIX (Notice the GDAL version, might not suit the local one)

 And, if/when errors in pip install for GDAL...
 #### On Mac

+#### Make sure you have the same version in the requrements.txt as the one brew installed!!!!

 - After installing the gdal on the mac: brew install gdal